dont-code/ng-xtend/README.md

 ## ng-xtend, what for ?

-The most successfull web applications have developed an eco-systems around them.
+The most successful web applications have developed an eco-systems around them.
 Check Nextcloud, Drupal, Joomla! or Wordpress, it's so easy to add a plugin that meets your needs.

 The technology they are using, PHP, makes it easy to develop and install new plugins.
 With additional efforts, these plugins are automatically installed, recognized and available.